 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-Environmental engineers apply engineering concepts and technical skills to:
+As an environmental engineering student, you’ll learn engineering concepts and technical skills in order to:

 - preserve the environment